 Chronic neck or back pain can dramatically worsen your quality of life, especially if the pain prevents you from moving normally, sleeping well, or working.
 To get help with your pain, see Igor Turok, MD, and the interventional pain management team at Comprehensive Neurology and Pain Center of Connecticut.
-Located in Wallingford and Stamford, Connecticut, the team offers radiofrequency ablation and other advanced procedures to relieve your pain.
+Located in Wallingford and Ridgefield, Connecticut, the team offers radiofrequency ablation and other advanced procedures to relieve your pain.
 Set up a consultation today by calling the office or scheduling online.

 Radiofrequency ablation is a medical procedure that uses radiofrequency energy to treat an injured nerve and prevent it from sending pain signals.
 The procedure is performed as an outpatient service and takes 30-90 minutes to complete, depending on the location of the nerve.

 You can return home the same day and resume your normal activities soon after the procedure.
 Radiofrequency ablation provides long-term pain relief for many types of chronic pain.

 Dr. Turok and the team recommend radiofrequency ablation if you've tried other conservative treatments, like physical therapy, chiropractic care, or joint injections, without success.
 Radiofrequency ablation may be recommended if you have chronic pain caused by: